Send a message

 UserMessageCreateParams object as an argument to the parameter in the

-A user can also send binary files through the Chat SDK.
-The two ways to send a binary file are: sending the file itself, or sending a URL.
+A user can also send a binary file through the Chat SDK as the file itself or through sending a URL.

 Sending a raw file means you're uploading it to the Sendbird server where it can be downloaded on client apps.
 When you upload a file directly to the server, there is a size limit imposed on the file depending on your plan.
 You can see the limit on your dashboard and contact our sales team to change the limit.